The Partisan Leader: Analysis and legacy

+Following its republication in 1861, The New York Times wrote of the work that it was a "curious book, prophetic of the whole secession movement".
 Ever since the Southern states actually withdrew from the Union in 1861, the work has been viewed as a window into the development of secessionist thought, and, in some ways, a preview of the American Civil War.
-In 1861, it was reprinted in New York City with the title A Key to the Disunion Conspiracy.
-A Confederate edition was published in Richmond in 1862.